hyosung11/Launch-School/Courses/journal.md

 ## 20210918 토요일

 17:25 We are about to leave for dinner in Oakland.
 I still feel exhausted.
 How will my hamstring feel tomorrow morning for the game.
 We don't have a game next Sunday, so I feel like I should referee the weekend.

+## 20210919 일요일

+19:25 This guy talking on youtube is really annoying.

+19:42 Read the "Part 1: Study Guide for Test".